python/cpython/Doc/c-api/allocation.rst

    Create a new module object based on a name and table of functions, returning the new module object.
 If *doc* is non-*NULL*, it will be used to define the docstring for the module.
-If *self* is non-*NULL*, it will passed to the functions of the module as their (otherwise *NULL*) first parameter.
+If *self* is non-*NULL*, it will be passed to the functions of the module as their (otherwise *NULL*) first parameter.
 (This was added as an experimental feature, and there are no known uses in the current version of Python.)
 For *apiver*, the only value which should be passed is defined by the constant